A Galley Kitchen Remodel in Manhattan Gets Aligned

-The right-sized cabinets and appliances make the best use of the space
+Right-sized cabinets and appliances make the best use of space in this galley kitchen remodel

-Project: Transform a practical, but drab kitchen into a hardworking and pretty spot
+Project: A galley kitchen remodel in Murray Hill to update a practical, but drab space into a hardworking and pretty spot

 Before: Elie, an investment banker, and her husband Matt, a financial planner, have lived in their Murray Hill, Manhattan, co-op for five years.
 They bought the 1959 apartment after graduating from college and a year of renting with a friend.
 While they weren’t in love with how the kitchen looked, there wasn’t an immediate need to update it.
 “The old kitchen was practical and durable, but outdated and dull,” Elie shared.
 “Renovating the kitchen was on our to-do list from the start, but we took our time in order to figure out what we needed in a kitchen based on our lifestyle.”